SEO Research

 Google says AI features depend on the same fundamental requirements as broader Search visibility.
 Pages need to be crawlable and eligible to show snippets.
 See AI features and your website.

-• no accidental noindex or blocked paths on key pages
+• No accidental noindex or blocked paths on key pages

-• no broken canonicals pointing authority elsewhere
+• No broken canonicals pointing authority elsewhere

-• no fragile render-only text hidden behind brittle client-side execution
+• No fragile render-only text hidden behind brittle client-side execution

-• no snippet restrictions that kneecap the page's usefulness as an answer source
+• No snippet restrictions that kneecap the page's usefulness as an answer source

 2. Extractable page structure